Alisonblessing/ALISON-B.C/README.md

  - i am intrigued about data,and i am excited how as data can be cleaned, and transformed to give meaningful information.
 - 🧑‍💼I’m currently working on perfecting and increasing my profiecncy as a data entry personel using excel and google sheets.
  - 🤔 I’m open for Data Analyst internship Role as i am open to learning and growing in this field.
-- 📫 you can reach me on[linkedin](www.linkedin.com/in/alisonblessingc).
+- 📫 you can reach me on [linkedin](https://www.linkedin.com/in/alisonblessingc/)
-- 😄 Pronouns: She
 - ⚡ Fun fact: I love to taking photos and travelling.